usefulness/easylauncher-gradle-plugin/README.md

  - `productFlavors`: define filters for flavors (will be **added** to filters defined for types)
  - `buildTypes`: define filters for types (will be **added** to filter defined for flavors)
  - `variants`: define filters for variants (will **override** any other filters)
+ - `iconNames`: provides a list of icons which will have the filters applied

 ## Requirements
 Minimal requirements for the plugin are: